wheelead/CS361_Hiking_Project/README.md

 <li>Update 2 10/31/2020: geopy worked.
 To use the updated system you will need to install:<br>
 pip install requests<br>
 pip install geopy<br><br>
-reqests is for GET and POST handling geopy is used to convert addresses or zips to latitude and longitude (can also be used for maps if google costs money)</li>
+reqests is for GET and POST handling<br>
+geopy is used to convert addresses or zips to latitude and longitude (can also be used for maps if google costs money)</li>